Events & Resources

 Contact Us

-Solid Cyber Monday spending caps a strong Black Friday weekend
+Strong Cyber Monday sales cap a strong Black Friday weekend

-The news: Online shoppers spent about $9.1 billion on Cyber Monday as of 6:30pm Eastern, a 4.5% YoY gain, putting sales on track to reach $13.9 billion to $14.2 billion, according to Adobe.
-That would be a 4.5% to 6.8% increase, falling just short of our 7.0% forecast and in line with Adobe’s 6.3% projection—even amid a Cyber Monday outage at Shopify that disrupted transactions for some merchants on its ecommerce platform.
+The news: Online shoppers spent $14.25 billion on Cyber Monday, a 7.1% YoY gain, making it the biggest US online shopping day in history, according to Adobe.
+That growth was just ahead of our 7.0% forecast and Adobe’s 6.3% projection—even with a Cyber Monday outage at Shopify that disrupted transactions for some merchants on its ecommerce platform.

-• That momentum followed a solid November, with ecommerce sales up 7.2% to $123.17 billion and a stronger-than-expected Cyber Five, the unofficial kickoff to the holiday season.
+• That momentum followed a solid November, with ecommerce sales rising 7.2% to $123.17 billion and a stronger-than-expected Cyber Five—the unofficial kickoff to the holiday season—that generated $44.2 billion in online spend, a 7.7% increase.

-• Black Friday led the way, with Adobe reporting $11.8 billion in online spend, a 9.1% YoY increase that beat both our expectation of an 8.7% gain and Adobe’s 8.3% forecast.
+• Black Friday led the way, with Adobe reporting $11.8 billion in online spend, a 9.1% YoY increase that topped both our expectation of an 8.7% gain and Adobe’s 8.3% forecast.
+This was the second consecutive year in which Black Friday ecommerce growth outpaced Cyber Monday.

 • Online spending on Thanksgiving climbed 4.9%, and ecommerce sales on Cyber Five’s Saturday and Sunday rose 8.7%, well above our 5.7% projection and Adobe’s 4.8% estimate.